SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

 The easiest way to create a data point graph widget is to navigate to the data explorer and then select "Send to dashboard".

 The parameters to configure are the same as in the data explorer.
-Please refer to "[Data Explorer](#using-the-data-explorer-to-visualise-data)" for further details.
+Please refer to "[Data Explorer](#using-the-data-explorer-to-visualize-data)" for further details.

 ### Widget "Data Point Table"

-This widget configuration is identical to the data points graph, except instead of visualising the data as a line-chart, data is visualised as a table.
+This widget configuration is identical to the data points graph, except instead of visualizing the data as a line-chart, data is visualized as a table.

 * The data points table widget displays data based on selected data points, time interval and aggregation.